Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Poincar e Algebra with Spins at the PN Order

-In order to solve for $\vec{G}$ we first decompose it according to spin orders in each individual spin, PN orders, and dependence in Wilson coefficients.
+Thus, in order to solve for $\vec{G}$ we first decompose it according to spin orders in each individual spin, PN orders, and dependence in Wilson coefficients.
 We then construct an ansatz for $\vec{Y}$ using the vectors $\vec{n}$, $\vec{p}_I$, $\vec{S}_I$.
-We use dimensional analysis and Euclidean covariance to constrain the ansatz, but note that due to the fact that in spinning sectors we have $4$ or even $5$ vectors to consider in $3$-dimensional space, each $4$ of them are necessarily linearly dependent, and thus our general ansatz will contain a certain redundancy.
+We use dimensional analysis and Euclidean covariance to constrain the ansatz, but note that due to the fact that in sectors with spin we have $4$ or even $5$ vectors to consider in $3$-dimensional space, each $4$ of them are necessarily linearly dependent, and thus our general ansatz will contain a certain redundancy.

-Following these considerations we proceed to solve for $\vec{G}$ at the spinning sectors that make up the new precision frontier at the $5$PN order, with the general Hamiltonian for the NLO quartic-in-spin sectors first presented in section \ref{genhams} above, and the general Hamiltonian for the N$^3$LO quadratic-in-spin sectors first presented in \cite{Kim:2022bwv}.
-For the latter the general ansatz to solve for contains an order of $\sim10^3$ free dimensionless coefficients, which means that the solution for the problem needed to be scaled significantly, even with respect to the most advanced Poincar\'e algebra at the $4$PN order that we presented in \cite{Levi:2016ofk}.
+Following these considerations we proceed to solve for $\vec{G}$ at the sectors with spin that make up the new precision frontier at the $5$PN order, with the general Hamiltonians for the NLO quartic-in-spin sectors first presented in section \ref{genhams} above, and the general Hamiltonians for the N$^3$LO quadratic-in-spin sectors first presented in \cite{Kim:2022bwv}.
+For the latter, the general ansatz to solve for, contains an order of $\sim10^3$ free dimensionless coefficients, which means that the solution for the problem needed to be scaled significantly, even with respect to the most advanced Poincar\'e algebra at the $4$PN order that we presented in \cite{Levi:2016ofk}.